ziang-info/Wish-Merchant-API/README.md

-# Wish SDK for PHP
+# Wish SDK for Java

 ## Documentation